Ph0tonic/SDP_Projet/README.md

 The organization of the group went as follows:

 We had a [scrum board](https://github.com/Ph0tonic/SDP_Projet/projects/1) were we would write issues of the app or potential features to be added and each week we would assign our self to tasks to have an estimated working time of 8 hours per week.
 Once a task would be assigned, it would be moved in the `Sprint tasks` meaning that somebody is working on it and once the task would be completed and merged on the master branch, it would be moved in the `Done` column of the corresponding week.
 We had in total 13 weeks to complete our app.
-We also had one or two more meetings per week to each discuss about our progression and potential roadblocks.
+We also had one or two more meetings per week to discuss our progression and potential roadblocks.
 Once a team member had finished his task, he had to create a pull request so that other team members could see what he did and accept his merge request or ask for changes.

 Since the development of our app was part of a course at EPFL, we had to meet some requirements that were: